lkumle/analyses_power_tutorial/README.md

 ### Analyses linked to "Estimating power in (generalized) linear mixed models: an open introduction and tutorial in R"

-Kumle, L., Vo, M. L-H., & Draschkow, D. (in preparation)
+**Citation:**

-last update: November 2020
+Kumle, L., Võ, M. L. H., & Draschkow, D. (2021).
+Estimating power in (generalized) linear mixed models: An open introduction and tutorial in R. Behavior research methods, 53(6), 2528-2543.

 ***